microsoft/FHIR-Converter/docs/template-creation-how-to-guide.md

 # How to create a template

-In this how-to guide, we will cover some of the basics around creating templates for converting HL7 v2 messages into FHIR bundles.
+In this how-to guide, we will cover some of the basics around creating templates for converting HL7 v2 messages and CDA documents into FHIR bundles.
 The templates are an implementation of the open-source project [handlebars](https://handlebarsjs.com/).
 Handlebars compiles templates into JavaScript functions.
 The handlebars website has the most up to date information and is a great reference as you get into template building.

-The templates included in the release were created by generating the data from [Google spreadsheets](https://docs.google.com/spreadsheets/d/1PaFYPSSq4oplTvw_4OgOn6h2Bs_CMvCAU9CqC4tPBgk) created by the HL7 community as part of their [V2 to FHIR mapping project](https://confluence.hl7.org/display/OO/2-To-FHIR+Project) which describes the mapping of HL7 v2 version 2.8.2 into FHIR bundles version R4.
-There are top level templates that can be used to create a FHIR bundle by translating a full HL7 v2 message and partial templates that are used as building blocks to create the top level template.
+The HL7 v2 templates included in the release were created by generating the data from [Google spreadsheets](https://docs.google.com/spreadsheets/d/1PaFYPSSq4oplTvw_4OgOn6h2Bs_CMvCAU9CqC4tPBgk) created by the HL7 community as part of their [V2 to FHIR mapping project](https://confluence.hl7.org/display/OO/2-To-FHIR+Project) which describes the mapping of HL7 v2 version 2.8.2 into FHIR bundles version R4.
+The C-CDA templates included in this release were generated from customer feedback.
+There are top level templates that can be used to create a FHIR bundle by translating a full HL7 v2 message or CDA document.
+There are partial templates that are used as building blocks to create the top level template.
 For more details on the partial templates, see the [partial template concept section](partial-template-concept.md).

 ## Prerequisites